curityio/serverless-zero-trust-vercel-api/README.md

 ```

 ## Testing the code
-Run a flow that obtain a JWT access token then call the Vercel deployed API.
+Run a flow that obtains a JWT access token then call the Vercel deployed API.
 Further details in the [Securing a Serverless API on Vercel using JWTs](https://curity.io/resources/learn/serverless-zero-trust-api-on-vercel) article.

 ## Further Information